 The Rotary Club of Wrington Vale was founded back in 1976 by 23 member's who wanted, by fellowship and actions to create, within the Wrington Vale, a club where like minded people could meet and enjoy promoting charitable deeds.

 The club now comprises of some 39 members from many different walks of life and is not restricted to a particular area with members coming from all over the Wrington Vale and further afield.

 Each year we undertake a number of charitable projects which may include:

-In 2015, we completed our biggest ever project raising Â£60,000 for a Heartworks 3D Training Simulator to be used to train Doctors at NHS Hospitals throughout the South West.
+In 2015, we completed our biggest ever project.
+Working with Rotary Clubs throughout District 1200 and with the very generous support of the Friends of Musgrove Park Hospital in Taunton and an anonymous Trust Fund, we raised £60,000 for a Heartworks 3D Training Simulator to be used to train Doctors and Cardiac Staff in NHS Hospitals throughout the South West.

 As a club we also have fun with sports competitions against other clubs and visits to a variety of entertainments and places of interest.

-If you would like to find out more about our club then please contact me, Garry Carr.I would love to hear from you.
+If you would like to find out more about our club then please contact me, Robert Preedy I would love to hear from you.